harness/developer-hub/kb/platform/harness-platform-faqs.md

 #### Why is automatic upgrade turned off for my delegate ?

-It could be it was disabled through `kubectl patch cronjobs <job-name> -p '{"spec" : {"suspend" : true }}' -n <namespace>` or the cronjob was deleted or the cronjob never existed (the kubernetes audit logs can help you find out about that last part)
+It could be it was disabled through `kubectl patch cronjobs <job-name> -p '\{"spec" : \{"suspend" : true }}' -n <namespace>` or the cronjob was deleted or the cronjob never existed (the kubernetes audit logs can help you find out about that last part)

 #### Do we have documentation for correct list of harness that can whitelist for Google GCP?